General information about Access West of England

-Disabled Students' Allowances are funding to help meet the extra course costs students can face as a direct result of a disability, ongoing health condition, mental health condition or specific learning difference (such as dyslexia).
+Disabled Students' Allowances are funding to help meet the extra course costs students can face as a direct result of a disability, ongoing health condition, mental health condition or specific learning difficulty (such as dyslexia).

 This funding helps disabled people to study in higher education on an equal basis with other students and is paid on top of the standard student finance package.
 The amount you receive depends on the type of extra help you need – not on your household income.

 The Study Needs Assessment

 The Study Needs Assessment, which takes about two hours, is an informal and confidential discussion about your study needs in relation to your course.
 It provides you with an opportunity to discuss any issues or concerns you may have in full.

 The assessor will explore with you a range of study strategies which may be relevant.
 During the Study Needs Assessment you will have the opportunity to try out specialist equipment which may be appropriate to your needs.